Hasaanmaqsood/Hasaanmaqsood/README.md

 Skills: Python | Machine Learning | Data visualization | Web development

-- 🔭 I’m currently working on I’m currently working on Artificial intelligences & Machine learning
+- 🔭 I’m currently studying at skoltech Master in Data science
-- 🌱 I’m currently learning I’m currently learning Data visualization
+- 🌱 I’m currently learning about Machine learning and deep leaning
-- 👯 I’m looking to collaborate on I’m looking to collaborate on Machine learning projects
+- 👯 I’m looking to collaborate on some interesting projects
-- 🤔 I’m looking for help with helping someone is amazing...
+- 🤔 I’m looking for motivated and interesting people to work with ...
 - 📫 How to reach me: How to reach me: Hasaankhattak159@gmail.com
 - ⚡ Fun fact:  Fun fact: travelling , Football , Learning new languages